Ditch the resolutions and go for goals to set yourself up for success!

-Did you set New Year’s resolutions for 2022?
-How’s it going so far?
-If you answered not great, join the club.
-For most of us, the resolutions we set on January 1st – while made with the best of intentions –seem to lose steam before they make it out of the gate.
+Have you set your New Year’s resolutions for 2025?
+For most of us, the resolutions we set for the coming year – while made with the best of intentions –seem to lose steam before they make it out of the gate.
 The result?
 We’re left feeling down on ourselves, frustrated or even 10 steps further back than we started.

 Let’s look at why we make resolutions in the first place